NEFM-TUDresden/gmshModel/docs/examples/bodyCenteredCubicCell2DCircle.rst

 ======================================================

 This example shows the generation of a unit cell with a body-centered cubic distribution of circular inclusions.
-The basic procedures of the model an mesh generation are pointed out and the resulting mesh is visualized.
+The basic procedures of the model and mesh generation are pointed out and the resulting mesh is visualized.
 For the example, only the standard configuration is used.
 However, in order to show all available options - user configurations are passed as dictionaries to the